wonjsohn/MAGIC_Table_basic/README.md

 * New pickle dump files are generated without retaking snapshots.
 * TODO: snapshot files are not required to run any post processing.

+### Q. How to tune color filter?
+* Current version provides dual tracking.
+Default is set as orange and green objects.
+* Color filter can be further tuned by setting the ranges of color filter. (in the begninning of the main.py).
+CcolorRangeDetector.py can be used to tune the filter to extract the filter's RGB values.

 ## Important files
 * **arguments.py**: Sepcify input parameters to the main.py program